Chekka Chivantha Vaanam: Release

-The official first look poster of the film was released on 9 February 2018, revealing the title and main cast of this project.
+The official first-look poster of the film was released on 9 February 2018, revealing the title and main cast of this project.
 Mani Ratnam launched the first look in Tamil and dubbed Telugu, on his official Twitter handle.
-On 3 August 2018, a poster was released on the Twitter handle of Lyca Productions, revealing that the film will release on 28 September 2018.
-On 12–15 August 2018, The team launched a set of 4 posters, revealing the four main characters of the film, before another poster which released on 17 August 2018.
+On 3 August 2018, a poster was released on the Twitter handle of Lyca Productions, revealing that the film will be released on 28 September 2018.
+On 12–15 August 2018, The team launched a set of 4 posters, revealing the four main characters of the film, before another poster which was released on 17 August 2018.
 The team released another set of 4 posters, featuring the female characters on 20–23 August 2018.

 The official theatrical trailer of the movie was released on 25 August 2018, on the YouTube channel of Lyca Productions, receiving rave reviews upon release.
 On 12 September 2018, the makers announced that the film along with its dubbed Telugu version Nawab, will release on 27 September 2018, as the release date was advanced by one day.
 Following this, the second trailer of the movie was released on 21 September 2018, which also received positive reviews.

-The satellite rights of the movie were acquired by STAR Vijay, and its television premiere took place on 13 January 2019.
+The film's television premiere took place on STAR Vijay on 13 January 2019.